arigo/unity-custom-shadow-experiments/Assets/ShadowVSM/README.txt

 Demo: see the scene in the Assets/Demo/ directory.
 You can see the kind of shadows we get and how they are getting more and more fuzzy and less detailed when we look far from the origin.
 The high-resolution center of the shadows is (by default) at the Light position.
-In real usage you'll have to move, but not rotate, the directional Light gameobject along with the camera so that the high-res center remains where we are (or use explicitly another transform in the "Manual from script" computation mode, see below).
+In real usage you'll have to set "lightCenterAndDirection" to a transform that follows the position of the main camera (say) but keeps the rotation of the directional light.

 How to use: